What is a Gully Drain?

 P Trap Drainage Gullies also known as Lowback P Traps

-You can get them at both 90 and 45 degree angles, with both functioning in basically the same way and both needing a coupling to connect the gully to the drainpipe.
+You can get them in both 90 and 45 degree angles, with both functioning in basically the same way.
+They usually come with a socket and rubber seal to connect a pipe into however sometimes they will come with out needing a coupling to connect the gully to the drainpipe.
 It’s worth noting that P trap gullies are not roddable – this is the main difference that separates them from bottle trap drainage gullies.

 Bottle Trap Drainage Gullies